 Steel cut oats are much heartier than regular oats, but they also require stovetop cooking.
 Bob's Red Mill's organic Quick Cooking Steel Cut Oats cut the cooking time down to five to seven minutes—not much more than microwaveable oatmeal, but you still get that thick and chewy texture.

-Get it now: Bob’s Red Mill’s organic Quick Cooking Steel Cut Oats, $16.49 for 5.5 lbs. at Bob's Red Mill
+Get it now: Bob's Red Mill's organic Quick Cooking Steel Cut Oats, $4.59 for 22-ounce bag at Bob's Red Mill

 Best Wild Card

 Bored with your usual oatmeal routine?
 Try Earnest Eats Hot and Fit cereal, a mix of superfood grains (whole oats, quinoa, amaranth) plus a few unexpected add-ins.
 The Asian Blend includes dried mangoes, green tea, raw almonds and sesame seeds; the American Blend (our favorite) has dried cranberries, almonds, cinnamon and pepitas; and the Mayan Blend has cocoa, cinnamon, sunflower seeds and raw nuts.
 The cereal, which comes in 14-ounce containers so you can control your own portions, cooks up in about five minutes on the stovetop or in the microwave.

 Get it now: Earnest Eats Hot and Fit cereal, $33 for 12-cup pack at Earnest Eats

 A version of this story originally appeared on iVillage.